-- The Council takes its statutory responsibilities seriously and will, at all times, act in accordance with the law and take necessary and proportionate action in this regard.
-The Assistant Director Democratic & Regulatory Services is duly authorised by the Council to keep this document up to date and to amend, delete, add or substitute relevant provisions, as necessary.
-For administration and operational effectiveness, the Assistant Director Democratic & Regulatory Services is also authorised to add or substitute officers authorised for the purpose of RIPA in consultation with the Chief Executive. - 2.
-The Council has adopted a policy to the effect: - that all covert surveillance operations, the use of CHIS and the acquisition and disclosure of communications data conducted by the Council should comply with the requirements of RIPA and the Home Office Codes of Practice;
+- 1. The council takes its statutory responsibilities seriously and will, at all times, act in accordance with the law and take necessary and proportionate action in this regard.
+The Corporate Director of Governance is duly authorised by the council to keep this document up to date and to amend, delete, add or substitute relevant provisions, as necessary.
+For administration and operational effectiveness, the Corporate Director of Governance is also authorised to add or substitute officers authorised for the purpose of RIPA in consultation with the Chief Executive. - 2.
+The council has adopted a policy to the effect: - a. that applicable covert surveillance operations, the use of CHIS and the acquisition and disclosure of communications data conducted by the council should comply with the requirements of RIPA and the Home Office Codes of Practice; - b. that only the officers detailed in Appendix 1 shall be permitted to authorise a covert surveillance exercise, a CHIS or the acquisition of communications data, subject in each case to the restrictions noted in that appendix. - c. that, where it is judged necessary to obtain it, the acquisition of communications data shall be undertaken through a Clearing House, thus avoiding the need for the council to employ a Single Point of Contact (SPOC) under RIPA (and associated legislation) and the Home Office Code of Practice;

-- (b) that only the officers detailed in Appendix 1 shall be permitted to authorise a covert surveillance exercise, a CHIS or the acquisition of communications data, subject in each case to the restrictions noted in that appendix. - (c) that, where it is judged necessary to obtain it, the acquisition of communications data shall be undertaken through a Clearing House, thus avoiding the need for the Council to employ a Single Point of Contact (SPOC) under RIPA (and associated legislation) and the Home Office Code of Practice; - (d) that covert surveillance; CHIS and the acquisition and disclosure of communications data shall only be employed when necessary for the purposes of the prevention or detection of crime or preventing disorder and when such action is considered to be proportionate to the offence or disorder concerned; and - (e) that this document and the Home Office Codes of Practice be brought to the attention of all the staff who may carry out covert surveillance or the use of CHIS. - 3.
-Operations under RIPA can be authorised only on the following ground:-

-• For the purpose of preventing or detecting crime or of preventing disorder
+- d. that covert surveillance; CHIS and the acquisition and disclosure of communications data shall only be employed when necessary for the purposes of the prevention or detection of crime or preventing disorder and when such action is considered to be proportionate to the offence or disorder concerned; and - e. that this document and the Home Office Codes of Practice be brought to the attention of all the staff who may carry out covert surveillance or the use of CHIS. - 3.
+Operations under RIPA can be authorised only on the following ground: - For the purpose of preventing or detecting crime or of preventing disorder.

 In order for a directed surveillance authorisation to be made, the serious crime test must be passed.
-This means there must be a criminal offence and the offence under investigation must carry a sentence of 6 months imprisonment.
+This means there must be a criminal offence and the offence under investigation must carry a sentence of six months imprisonment.
 There is an exception for underage sale operations in respect of alcohol and tobacco sales.